skx/cpmulator/README.md

 Run `A:!CONSOLE ansi` to disable the output emulation, or `A:!CONSOLE adm-3a` to restore it.

 You'll see that the [cpm-dist](https://github.com/skx/cpm-dist) repository contains a version of Wordstar, and that behaves differently depending on the selected output handler.
 Changing the handler at run-time is a neat bit of behaviour.

+You'll note it is **not** possible to change the console _input_ driver at runtime, I think once you know which works best upon your system it doesn't make sense to change this interactively.

 ### Debug Handling